This Is What “Never Settle for Mediocrity” Gets Wrong

 A meaningful life is not built through constant striving alone.

-When taken too far, “never settle” can turn into:
+When taken too far, “never settle for mediocrity” can turn into:

 - Endless dissatisfaction